cephalization/chihuahua-bot/README.md

 ```

 - in the repo, run `docker-compose up -d`
+  - if you leave out the `-d` you can see all of the logging and messages
+  - `ctrl-c` will kill the bot like this
 - to shut down bot, run `docker-compose down`

 _If docker isn't working